 Today we visit the Aran Islands.
 What an experience!
 Crossing to Inis Mór (Inishmore) – ‘the big island’- we board our ‘Wild Atlantic Bus’ for a private tour of the island.
 Home of the Aran sweater, the island is laced with over a thousand kilometres of ancient stone walls and cliff top stone forts that date back thousands of years.
 Here we visit the remarkable Dún Aonghasa (Dún Aengus) fort.
 One of the oldest archaeological remains in Ireland, this stone fort sits atop the huge cliffs, and the views down to the wild Atlantic rollers are inspiring.
 In Kilronan town, we will enjoy lunch in a local restaurant.
 Your evening is at leisure in Galway town with its shops, buskers, restaurants and buzzing bars.

 Day 10: Connemara National Park, Galway ‘My Time’ and ‘Trad on the Prom’

-This morning we will travel through Connemara National Park and visit Kylemore Abbey, romantically set in woodlands beside a beautiful lake.
+Today the choice is yours!
+Relax and enjoy ‘My Time’ to explore Galway, or join us as we travel through Connemara National Park and visit Kylemore Abbey, romantically set in woodlands beside a beautiful lake.
 We also make sure you have time to visit the stunning Victorian walled garden.
-This evening after dinner, relax and enjoy what has been voted the best Irish music and dance show in all Ireland – the ‘Trad on the Prom’.
+This evening after dinner, relax and enjoy what has been voted the best Irish music and dance show in all of Ireland – the ‘Trad on the Prom’.